Where are you?

 Citation: van Dijk LA, Barrère-de Groot F, Rosenberg AJWP, Pelletier M, Christou C, de Bruijn JD, Walsh WR.
 MagnetOs, Vitoss, and Novabone in a Multi-endpoint Study of Posterolateral Fusion: A True Fusion or Not?
 Clin Spine Surg.
 2020;33(6):E276-E287.
 DOI: 10.1097/BSD.0000000000000920.
 PMID: 31977334; PMCID: PMC7337107.

 Disclaimer: Results from in vitro or in vivo laboratory testing may not be predictive of clinical experience in humans.
 Please refer to the Instructions for Use for a full list of indications, contraindications, precautions and warnings.
-For important safety and intended use information please visit kurosbio.com.
+For important safety and intended use information please visit kurosbio.com/eifu.
 MagnetOs is not cleared by the FDA or TGA as an osteoinductive bone graft.
-MagnetOs Putty is not labeled for use as standalone bone graft in spinal fusion surgery in the United States.